pumpncode/ai-flags/readme.md

 #### Human Text to AI Text to AI Image

-Again, we use ChatGPT for everything here, but this time we ask ChatGPT to describe the flag of Myanmar and then let it create the image of it as well:
+Again, we use ChatGPT for everything here, but this time we ask it to describe the flag of Myanmar and then let it create the image of it as well:

 ---